 One of the larger studies suggested that hypnotic drugs (including frequently prescribed agents such as zolpidem and temazepam) were associated with an increased risk of both cancer and death, even at prescription levels of less than 18 doses per year over a 2.5-year duration .
 Another large retrospective case-control study included over 34,000 patients age 16 years and older first prescribed an anxiolytic or hypnotic drug or both between 1998 and 2001, matched by age, gender, and primary care practice with nearly 70,000 controls .
 Over an average follow-up period of 7.6 years, prescription of anxiolytic and hypnotic drugs was associated with a twofold increased hazard of death after adjusting for a wide range of potential confounders, including medical and psychiatric comorbidities, sleep disorders, and other drugs.
 After excluding deaths during the first year of follow-up, this effect translated to four excess deaths per 100 people followed over a seven-year period.

-It is important to emphasize, however, that this evidence is observational and, therefore, does not indicate causality.
+The associations found in these observational studies do not indicate causality, however.
 Chronic insomnia has been associated with a variety of medical and psychiatric comorbidities, many of which are associated with premature mortality, and it is difficult to exclude residual confounding by indication or other unmeasured factors.
 A prospective investigation of long-term hypnotic use compared with placebo and behavioral treatment is needed.

 Drug interactions — Concurrent use of any sleeping medication and alcohol (or another central nervous system depressant) increases the risk of central nervous system depression and, therefore, is contraindicated.